GangSuUGA/Network-Sensor-Location-Problem/Es01_FourLoactionRule.md

 __________________________________________________

 ## Motivation
+- The estimation of OD trip matrices aims at choosing a matrix with a high degree of accuracy or reliability among many possible ones satisfying the traffic count constraints.
-- The previous OD trip matrix estmator, like using **Entropy Maximizing, Information Minimizing, and Least Squares Estimators**, usually requires the proir information, like link choice proportions.
+- Typically, the **Entropy Maximizing, Information Minimizing, and Least Squares Estimators** have been proposed and applied.
-- Since the "true" OD trip matrix is unknown, it is impossible to evaluate exactly the estimation accuracy.
+- **Problem**: Since the **"true" OD trip matrix** is unknown, it is impossible to evaluate exactly the estimation accuracy.
 - Yang, Hai et al. (1991) proposed "Maximum Possible Relative Error (MPRE)" to investigate the reliability of an estimated OD trip matrix.

 ## Maximum Possible Relative Error (MPRE)
-- **Definition**: The estimation of OD trip matrices aims at choosing a matrix with a high degree of accuracy or reliability among many possible ones satisfying the traffic count constraints.
+- **Definition**:

 - **Method**: Calculating an upper bound or maximum possible relative error.
 ![image](https://user-images.githubusercontent.com/88390140/135565833-6d4ee76d-ad0e-4001-b57c-199f28cdd59a.png)